-In this article we will recap the recent discussion Bruno Gagliardo, iflix’s Global Director of Data Analytics, had with AWS Solution Architect Adrian De Luca on “going over the top with streaming analytics.”
+In this article we will recap the recent discussion, Bruno Gagliardo, iflix’s Global Director of Data Analytics, had with AWS Solution Architect Adrian De Luca on “going over the top with streaming analytics.”

-As a new-age enterprise, iflix has been a user of Qubole’s big data platform, which empowers the company to operationalize and activate their big data at enterprise scale.
-In the “chalk talk,” Bruno spoke about iflix’s use of Qubole within their data architecture and what drove the team to separate compute from storage.
+As a new-age enterprise, iflix has been a user of Qubole’s big data platform, which empowers the company to operationalize and activate their big data at an enterprise scale.
+In the “chalk talk,” Bruno spoke about iflix’s use of Qubole within their data lake architecture and what drove the team to separate compute from storage.

 How iflix Uses Data to Create a Differentiated Competitive Advantage

 With user and consumption data literally imploding, iflix takes a multi-dimensional approach toward ultimately boosting audience acquisition and engagement.
 The ability to seamlessly activate their big data has helped the OTT service fine-tune (and compete on) pricing and video quality, as well as offer a wider, more regional, and demographic-focused catalog than its competitors.
 The company’s tie-ups with telcos in the region geared to enable the purchase of super small content packets also add to their differentiated competitive advantage, and are yet another testament to their deep understanding of consumer behavior.

 The Analytics and Data Science Capabilities iflix Had in the Past